rickhowe/sample/README.md

 There are `:Diffthis`, `:Diffoff`, and `:Diffupdate` commands available.

-You can specify a range of lines to be compared in `:Diffthis`.
+You can use `:Diffthis` to specify a range of lines to be compared.
 And can use `:Diffoff` to reset and `:Diffupdate` to update the differences.

 Do not use vim original diff commands together with this plugin's ones.
-Try `:Diffoff!` to reset all in case of a trouble.
+Try `:Diffoff!` to reset all in a trouble.

 If you have installed [diffchar.vim](https://github.com/rickhowe/diffchar.vim) plugin, you can see the exact differences and use their options and keymaps.